marqueshannah/Projects/homework05/README.md

 # DATABASES: working with Redis and Flask

 ## Description :
-This assignment allows the developer to work with the Flask application, while utilizing a database that allows it to be accessed from different computers.
+This project allows the developer to work with the Flask application, while utilizing a database that allows it to be accessed from different computers.
 This program runs and retrieves data from the database.

 ## How to Launch the Redis: